 #3 Payment Processing

-A very early beneficiary of the development of technology for finance, payment processing systems have come a long way in the last few years.
+A very early beneficiary of the development of technology for finance, payment processing systems has come a long way in the last few years.

-Paying staff to open envelopes and sift through wads of invoices, then key them into at least one (and maybe more) systems ready for payment seems positively stone age by comparison.
+Paying staff to open envelopes and sift through wads of invoices, then key them into at least one (and maybe more) system ready for payment seems positively stone age by comparison.

 A great payment processing system makes a massive difference in the ability of the company to forecast cash flows and improves visibility immeasurably and for this reason alone has to be in our list of top tech tools.